abudri/Helsinki_Full_Stack_Open_2021/part1/1b/README.md

 The introduction of the class syntax was a controversial addition.
 Check out [Not Awesome: ES6 Classes](https://github.com/petsel/not-awesome-es6-classes) or [Is “Class” In ES6 The New “Bad” Part?](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65) for more details.

 The ES6 class syntax is used a lot in "old" React and also in Node.js, hence an understanding of it is beneficial even in this course.
 However, since we are using the new [Hooks](https://reactjs.org/docs/hooks-intro.html) feature of React throughout this course, we have no concrete use for JavaScript's class syntax.

+## JavaScript materials

+There exist both good and poor guides for JavaScript on the Internet.
+Most of the links on this page relating to JavaScript feature reference [Mozilla's JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

+It is highly recommended to immediately read [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) on Mozilla's website.

+If you wish to get to know JavaScript deeply there is a great free book series on the Internet called [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS).
+Another great resource for learning JavaScript is [javascript.info](https://javascript.info/).
+[egghead.io](https://egghead.io/) has plenty of quality screencasts on JavaScript, React, and other interesting topics.
+Unfortunately, some of the material is behind a paywall.

 ____

 ### Compilation vs Transpilation